gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 creating a new component to console out the data you're getting from the query so you can explore the data in your browser console while building the UI.

-If you visit the new page at `/my-files/` and open up your browser console you will see:
+If you visit the new page at `/my-files/` and open up your browser console you will see something like:

 ![data-in-console](data-in-console.png)